-Flax leaved St John's wort
+Ponds Flax leaved St John's wort

-Golden hair lichen
+Raised and valley mire Golden hair lichen ■

-High brown fritillary ■
+Rhos pasture High brown fritillary ■

-Irish lady's tresses
+Rocky outcrops Irish lady's tresses

-Large blue butterfly
+Rivers and streams Large blue butterfly ■

-Marsh fritillary
+Traditional orchards Marsh fritillary ■

-Narrow-bordered bee hawk moth
+Upland heath Narrow-bordered bee hawk moth

-Otter 🔷 🔳
+Upland oakwood Otter ◆■

-Pearl-bordered fritillary
+Wet woodland Pearl-bordered fritillary

-Red grouse
+Red grouse ■

-Ring ouzel
+Ring ouzel ■

-Skylark
+Skylark ■

-Golden plover
+Golden plover ■

-Southern damselfly ♦
+Southern damselfly ◆■

 Keeled skimmer dragonfly

 Vigur's eyebright

-Woodlark
+Woodlark ■

-Buzzard
+Buzzard ■

 Cave shrimp

 Heather

 Greater butterfly orchid

 Bog orchid

 Wild daffodil

 Usnea articulata lichen

 Graphina pauciloculata lichen

+◆ Internationally protected species ■ Nationally protected species

 Priority habitats and species identified from UK Priority Habitats and Species and from the Dartmoor Biodiversity Action Plan and Living Dartmoor.

-2.3.5 The National Park's buffers, stepping stones and corridors comprise are portions of priority habitat which are not large enough to be fully functional, but which support the functioning of core areas.
-Much of the National Park has the potential to be part of this wider wildlife network, but they are most likely to be found within the Key Wildlife Areas identified in Living Dartmoor, see Map 2.1.

-2.3.6 It is important that all the National Park's designated sites and habitats are protected from harm..
-Harm to wildlife which can be caused by a variety of direct and indirect impacts, including:

-- Rremoval and fragmentation of habitats and species by development (e.g. flyways and feeding areas); - Ddamage and disturbance of wildlife by recreational activities (walking, cycling, horse riding, dog walking, kayaking etc.); - Ddisturbance of wildlife during construction through noise and vibration; - Wwater pollution or siltation of waterbodies / courses from run-off; - Delisturbance of nocturnal fauna through the use of artificial lighting; - Aair pollution and wildlife deaths caused by roads, traffic, and industry; - +threat to sensitive habitats and species from the escape of invasive non-native species, such as the exotic garden plant American skunk cabbage; and - Ddomestic cats and dogs hunting wildlife.

-2.3.7 Some of the disturbances above cannot be fully controlled.
+- 2.3.5 The National Park's buffers, stepping stones and corridors comprise are portions of priority habitat which are not large enough to be fully functional, but which support the functioning of core areas.
+Much of the National Park has the potential to be part of this wider wildlife network, but they are most likely to be found within the Key Wildlife Areas identified in Living Dartmoor, see Map 2.1. - 2.3.6 It is important that all the National Park's designated sites and habitats are protected from harm.
+Harm to wildlife which can be caused by a variety of direct and indirect impacts, including: - Rremoval and fragmentation of habitats and species by development (e.g. flyways and feeding areas); - Ddamage and disturbance of wildlife by recreational activities (walking, cycling, horse riding, dog walking, kayaking etc.); - Delisturbance of wildlife during construction through noise and vibration; - \Wwater pollution or siltation of waterbodies / courses from run-off; - Delisturbance of nocturnal fauna through the use of artificial lighting; - Aair pollution and wildlife deaths caused by roads, traffic, and industry; - ‡threat to sensitive habitats and species from the escape of invasive non-native species, such as the exotic garden plant American skunk cabbage; and - Degree down the property of the p - 2.3.7 Some of the disturbances above cannot be fully controlled.
 However proposals need to make impacts clear so they can be weighed against the benefits of development.
 All planning applications should include relevant and sufficiently detailed information to allow us to make a decision.
 The level of information required will be proportionate to the status of the protected site, habitat and/or species and the scale of the likely adverse impacts.
 Proposals considered likely to have a significant effect on an internationally protected site will require a Habitats Regulations Assessment (HRA), whereas a nationally protected site will require an Environmental Impact Assessment (EIA).